Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - Dec 11 13:03:19.209233 sonic INFO system#state: Per process memory threshold exceeded for process rest_server[3781], threshold 3% of system memory 478.6M, current usage 538.2M
 	 - Dec 11 13:03:19.242928 sonic INFO system#state: Per process memory threshold exceeded for process syncd[14083], threshold 3% of system memory 478.6M, current usage 515.3M

+##### 2.3 Resource Threshold Limit
+The resouce limits are automitcally dervied from the system configurations.
+Memory usage:

+#### CPU Monitoring:
+   CPU usage of overall system is being monitored.
+When the usage crosses the threshold, syslog message is being generated.
+Syslog message is generated with following information.

+CPU threshold limits:
+-  The CPU threshold limit is considered as duration of Sampling interval in which the process high CPU condition detected.
+	- INFO -  70%  of High CPU
+	 - WARN -  80%  of  High CPU
+	 - CRITICAL -  90%  of High CPU

+Disk Parition Usage:
+ - Overall partion usage thresholds are dervied as
+	- INFO -  70%  of partition size
+	 - WARN -  80%  of  partition size
+	 - CRITICAL -  90%  of partition size

 ## 2.2 Resource DB
 Monitoring framework has self contained python database for maintaining the state of the resource.
 The duration and number of entries for a resouce is automatically tuned based on the system resource configuration.